signalfx/splunk-otel-java/deployments/cloudfoundry/buildpack/README.md

 ## Installation

+To build and install the buildpack you need to have [cfcli](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) installed.

 If you like to install the buildpack, clone this repo and change to this directory, then run:

 ```sh